(See also Overview of Foot and Ankle Disorders.)

 Syndromes of pain in the plantar fascia have been called plantar fasciitis; however, because there is usually no inflammation, plantar fasciosis is more correct.
 Other terms used include calcaneal enthesopathy pain or calcaneal spur syndrome; however, there may be no bone spurs on the calcaneus.
 Plantar fasciosis may involve acute or chronic stretching, tearing, and degeneration of the fascia at its attachment site.

-Recognized causes include shortening or contracture of the calf muscles and plantar fascia.
+Recognized causes of plantar fasciosis include shortening or contracture of the calf muscles and plantar fascia.
 Risk factors for such shortening include a sedentary lifestyle, occupations requiring sitting, very high or low arches in the feet, and chronic wearing of high-heel shoes.
 The disorder is also common among runners and dancers and may occur in people whose occupations involve standing or walking on hard surfaces for prolonged periods.
-Disorders that may be associated with plantar fasciosis are obesity (see Obesity), RA (see Rheumatoid Arthritis (RA)), reactive arthritis (see Reactive Arthritis), and psoriatic arthritis (see Psoriatic Arthritis).
-Multiple injections of corticosteroids may contribute by causing degenerative changes of the fascia and possible loss of the cushioning subcalcaneal fat pad.

 Plantar fasciosis is characterized by pain at the bottom of the heel with weight bearing, particularly when first arising in the morning; pain usually abates within 5 to 10 min, only to return later in the day.
 It is often worse when pushing off of the heel (the propulsive phase of gait) and after periods of rest.
 Acute, severe heel pain, especially with mild local puffiness, may indicate an acute fascial tear.
 Some patients describe burning or sticking pain along the plantar medial border of the foot when walking.